Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared

-To isolate the effects of the difference in our methodologies we use DEHVILS photometric measurements\footnote{Available at \url{https://github.com/erikpeterson23/DEHVILSDR1}} for all NIR data and fit the sample with \texttt{SNooPy}'s EBV\_model2, \texttt{SNooPy}'s max\_model, and SALT3-NIR using the bandpass combinations $co$, $coYJH$ and $YJH$ for all three fitters.
+With the differences in sample selection defined, we now describe the differences in fitting methodology.
 By Equation \ref{eqn:max_model}, calculating distance moduli using the max\_model requires specifying a bandpass ($m_X$) and a colour ($m_Y - m_Z$), which makes comparisons between max\_model fits subject to systematic discrepancies when the bandpasses differ.
 There is no bandpass and colour common to the bandpass combinations we examine, but we may still compare each implementation of the max\_model against the DEHVILS results.
 For the $co$ combination, we use the $V$ bandpass and the $V - r$ colour; for $coYJH$, we use $J$ and $V - r$; and for $YJH$, we use $J$ and $Y - J$.
-We calculate SALT-based distance moduli using $\alpha$ and $\beta$ parameters derived with UNITY \citep{rubin15}, except for the $YJH$ sample which encountered numerous problems during modelling and produced an anomalously low and noisy $\beta = 1.14 \pm 1.26$.
-For this sample we calculate the values that minimize the standard deviation of the Hubble residuals.
+We calculate SALT-based distance moduli using $\alpha$ and $\beta$ parameters derived with UNITY \citep{rubin15}, except for the $YJH$ sample which encountered numerous problems during modelling and produced an anomalously low and noisy $\beta = 0.14 \pm 1.80$.
+For this sample we calculate the $\alpha$ and $\beta$ values that minimize the standard deviation of the Hubble residuals.
 The standardization coefficients for the $co$, $coYJH$, and $YJH$ samples are ($\alpha$, $\beta$) = (0.155, 3.3), (0.138, 3.702), and (0.111, 2.475) respectively.
 For comparison, \citet{peterson23} used standardization coefficients of ($\alpha$, $\beta$) = (0.145, 2.359) and (0.075, 2.903) for the $co$ and $coYJH$ samples, with no standardization applied to the $YJH$ sample.
 They characterize the dispersion in Hubble residuals using NMAD and standard deviation (STD), so we use the same statistics in this section.